African Elephant by Alice Perry.

 Lion (including black-maned ones in Central Kalahari GR), Leopard, Cheetah,

-African Elephant, Giraffe, Hippopotamus, Spotted Hyaena, Burchell's Zebra, Blue Wildebeest, African Buffalo, Meerkat,
+African Elephant, Giraffe, Hippopotamus, Spotted Hyaena, Burchell's Zebra, Blue Wildebeest, African Buffalo, Chacma

-Chacma Baboon, Vervet Monkey, Bat-eared Fox, Spring Hare, Sable, Roan, Eland, Greater Kudu, Red Lechwe, Topi
+Baboon, Vervet Monkey, Bat-eared Fox, Spring Hare, Sable, Roan, Eland, Greater Kudu, Red Lechwe, Topi (Tsessebe),

-(Tsessebe), (Red) Hartebeest, Impala and Springbok.
-Also a chance of African Wild Dog, Caracal, Brown Hyaena,
+(Red) Hartebeest, Impala and Springbok.
+Also a chance of African Wild Dog (especially Jul-Oct), Caracal, Brown

 Nile Crocodile.